 WOW Pro Tip: If you’re planning to go inside Matrimandir in Auroville, make sure you get your pass in advance.
 You have to go there in person to collect the passes (upto 3 days before).

 - Pondicherry is a foodies’ paradise!
-Pondi cuisine is the perfect blend of different cultures and customs, with wide variety of delicacies available ranging from South Indian specialties to a lot of seafood like fried fish, prawn bhajji and the very desi 'paratha'.
+Pondicherry cuisine is the perfect blend of different cultures and customs, with a wide variety of delicacies available ranging from South Indian specialties to a lot of seafood like fried fish, prawn bhaji, and the very desi 'paratha'.

 WOW Pro Tip: Bars and eateries in the town shut down by 11.00pm.
 Given this fact, Nightlife in Pondicherry may not be as happening as it is in Goa, but you can certainly look forward to a good share of fun.

-When it comes for shopping at Pondicherry, it refers to little takeaway trinkets that remind you of the wonderful place you visited.
-Pondicherry is a shopper's delight, offering an array of shops, boutiques and department stores.
+When it comes to shopping at Pondicherry, it refers to little takeaway trinkets that remind you of the wonderful place you visited.
+Pondicherry is a shopper's delight, offering an array of shops, boutiques, and department stores.

-- Casablanca: One of the most popular and trendy spots to shop in Pondicherry, Casablanca is a great place to shop for international brands of home décor items, linen and leather goods.
+- Casablanca: One of the most popular and trendy spots to shop in Pondicherry, Casablanca is a great place to shop for international brands of home décor items, linen, and leather goods.
 Also on display is a wide collection of Hidesign products.
 If you love linen, head straight upstairs and peruse the gorgeous Gecko stock.

 - Boutique Auroshree: sells clothes and handicrafts from all over India; it has a small selection of silver jewelry, paintings, and handcrafted bronze, brass, and sandalwood items.

 - La Boutique d'Auroville: with plenty more goods from Auroville, including lovely pottery and handmade paper to original garments, and unbelievably well-priced leather items

-- Sri Aurobindo Ashram: Aurobindo Ashram houses a small souvenir shop that offers books, greeting cards and other memorabilia and is quite popular with visitors.
-There is also a factory outlet near the Ashram where one can shop for a variety of souvenirs, incense sticks, perfumed candles, handmade paper items and other unique products.
+- Sri Aurobindo Ashram: Aurobindo Ashram houses a small souvenir shop that offers books, greeting cards, and other memorabilia and is quite popular with visitors.
+There is also a factory outlet near the Ashram where one can shop for a variety of souvenirs, incense sticks, perfumed candles, handmade paper items, and other unique products.

 Best Time to Visit Pondicherry: